chrisnatali/dotfiles/README.md

 7. Run `./setup_dotfiles.sh` and maintain as needed

+8. Map the appropriate `.config` directories via `ln -sb ~/src/dotfiles/.config/<config_dir>`

+Migrating to a top-level `.config` folder for all configuration is a WIP, so only some configurations have been moved there.

-8. Map the Caps Lock key to the Windows/Command key
+9. Map the Caps Lock key to the Windows/Command key

 Do a `sudo vim /usr/share/X11/xkb/symbols/pc` and make the following changes to the key configuration: